AntoineBohin/dl-attgan/README.md

 ### Single attribute editing

 The following commands will test the single attribute editing for every attribute the model was trained on.
-If you are using our model/default parameters, the attributes are :
+If you are using our model/default parameters, the attributes are (left to right) :
 'Bald', 'Black_Hair', 'Blond_Hair', 'Brown_Hair', 'Bushy_Eyebrows', 'Eyeglasses', 'Male', 'Mouth_Slightly_Open', 'Mustache', 'No_Beard', 'Pale_Skin', 'Smiling', 'Young'.

 If you want to use test images from CelebA Dataset, you can type :